 Photo of guidance on problematic behavior Women's Guidance Home The Women's Guidance Home confines adult women who are sentenced to guidance measures by the criminal court for violation of the Anti-Prostitution Act, and provides living guidance and vocational training according to their rehabilitation needs.
 Research and Training Institute of the Ministry of Justice The Research and Training Institute is one of the agencies of the Ministry of Justice, and conducts a wide range of work, including (i) research related to criminal justice policies and other Ministry of Justice affairs, (ii) various kinds of training for Ministry of Justice officials, and (iii) international cooperation both in criminal and civil sectors provided for developing countries mainly in the Asian region.
-Activities of Research and Training Institute Research The Institute conducts research useful for the Ministry of Justice to draft measures for prevention and control of crime and implement policies.
+Activities of Research and Training Institute ■ Research The Institute conducts research useful for the Ministry of Justice to draft measures for prevention and control of crime and implement policies.
 The results are summarized in the White Paper on Crime, a foundational document concerning criminal justice policy, as well as the Research Department Reports or Research Department Materials, which are themed on concrete, individual issues concerning criminal trends and treatment of offenders.

-White Paper on Crime Training Various types of training are conducted for the officials of the Ministry of Justice (excluding correctional personnel and those at the Public Security Intelligence Agency).
+White Paper on Crime ■Training Various types of training are conducted for the officials of the Ministry of Justice (excluding correctional personnel, officials at the Immigration Services Agency, and those at the Public Security Intelligence Agency).
 This training adopts various formats, such as lectures, debates, and exercises, so that officials can acquire the knowledge and skills needed as officials of the Ministry of Justice depending on their duties.
-Through this training, the institute aims to foster officials who can respond appropriately to operations that have become increasingly diverse and complex in recent years.
-International Cooperation [The United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders] The United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders (UNAFEI), established in 1962 upon an agreement between the UN and the Government of Japan, regularly organizes training courses and seminars for criminal justice practitioners in developing countries etc., and also cooperates in the formulation and implementation of UN strategies.
+Through this training, the institute aims to foster officials who can respond appropriately to operations that have become increasingly diverse and complex in recent years. ■International Cooperation [The United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders] The United Nations Asia and Far East Institute for the Prevention of Crime and the Treatment of Offenders (UNAFEI), established in 1962 by an agreement between the UN and the Government of Japan, regularly organizes training courses and seminars for criminal justice practitioners in developing countries etc., and also cooperates in the formulation and implementation of UN strategies.

 UNAFEI's International Training Course; Group Discussion [Technical Assistance in the Legal Field] The International Cooperation Department (ICD) of the Research and Training Institute invites legal practitioners of selected countries to Japan for training, and has also dispatched Japanese experts to said countries to give counsel and hold seminars.
 The ICD has so far offered support to such countries as Vietnam, Cambodia, Laos, Indonesia and Myanmar.
-See "Promotion of International Cooperation" on page 45 for more about international cooperation.
+See "Promotion of International Cooperation" on page 46 for more about international cooperation.

-Mock Mediation by ICD and Myanmar Trainees Training Institute for Correctional Personnel The Training Institute for Correctional Personnel of the Ministry of Justice provides the necessary work training programs for personnel engaged in correctional services.
-History The Training Institute for Correctional Personnel, a venerable institute whose predecessor is the Ministry of the Interior Prison Officers Training Institute, established in 1890, has a long history and tradition as a training institution for public officers.
+An instructor from the International Cooperation Department (ICD) of the Ministry of Justice's Research and Training Institute gives a lecture to training participants from Myanmar.
+Training Institute for Correctional Personnel The Training Institute for Correctional Personnel of the Ministry of Justice provides the necessary work training programs for personnel engaged in correctional services, as well as evidence-based research of correctional treatment.
+History • The Training Institute for Correctional Personnel, a venerable institute whose predecessor is the Ministry of the Interior Prison Officers Training Institute, established in 1890, has a long history and tradition as a training institution for public officers.